If you’ve received a traffic fine while driving a rental car in Europe, these 5 tips will help you reduce your speeding ticket.

 Ponder no more because we have the answer for that.
 You see, we found ourselves in this exact same situation.
 After returning from a trip to Austria, we discovered that we had been speeding in our rental car.
 Long story short, we managed to reduce our speeding ticket in Europe by 30%.
 Continue reading to find out how we did it.

-So now that you know that it is truly possible to reduce a speeding ticket in Europe, follow these 5 simple steps to reduce your traffic fine abroad:
+So now that you know that it is truly possible to reduce a speeding ticket in Europe, follow these 5 simple tips to reduce your traffic fine abroad:

 Tip 1: Never Ignore a Traffic Fine Received Abroad